TIE KNOTS THE FUN AND EASY WAY

 Recurring requests for a version on a disk came from scout troops, fire departments, search and rescue teams, and people with slow internet connections.
 To meet this demand we created Grog LLC: son David provided programming expertise; and son Martin provided his graphic design experience.
 Even before the disk was available we had a lengthy order list.
 And then, just as we had completed the disk, we started getting requests for a download version.
 We produced two versions, one for Macs and another for Windows, both of which are popular.
 The disk has been discontinued.

 The newest sections added are Arborist's Knots and Surgical Knots.
-The latter part of a long term plan but was also stimulated by our research which showed that the Constrictor Knot made the best Ligature.
+The latter was part of a long term plan but was also stimulated by our research which showed that the Constrictor Knot made the best Ligature.

 Three Partners' Websites